Automattic/wp-calypso/client/components/credit-card-form-fields/README.md

-CreditCardForm
+CreditCardFormFields
 ==============

-`CreditCardForm` is a React component that is used to display a credit card form with the following input fields:
+`CreditCardFormFields` is a React component that is used to display a credit card form body with the following input fields:

 * Credit card number
 * Credit card expiration date